 This course builds on Writing for the Mass Media (COMM 3223).
 Special attention will be given to information gathering and investigative reporting.
-(Infrequent)
+(Infrequent) Pre-requisite: COMM 3223

 COMM 4923 Web Development

 Students will develop knowledge and expertise in an area of web development such as PHP/MySQL, JavaScript, or a related skillset.